-Alaska's largest city is a vibrant, eclectic metropolis with a frontier spirit, located in the heart of great wilderness.
-Adventures begin at the Downtown Log Cabin Visitor Information Center at Fourth Avenue and E Street.
+Alaska’s largest city is a vibrant, eclectic metropolis with a frontier spirit, located in the heart of great wilderness.
+Most adventures start from the doorstep of your downtown hotel or from the Downtown Log Cabin Visitor Information Center at Fourth Avenue and E Street.

 Welcome to Anchorage!
 Once you’ve checked in to your hotel, rent a bike and spend a few hours exploring the 11-mile Tony Knowles Coastal Trail, which hugs Anchorage’s coastline all the way to heavily wooded Kincaid Park.
 (Kincaid Park also happens to be one of the best places in town to see a wild moose.)
 After you return downtown, feast on wild Alaska salmon or king crab in a local restaurant, browse the downtown gift shops (there is no sales tax in Anchorage), and cap the night off with a horse-drawn carriage ride or one of several walking tours.